 We are at the midpoint of our New Zealand trip.
 Up to now we did something like 2500 km per road.
 I would say 500 of them were idle ones.
 Even if the views from the window were amazing.
 Around 2000 km we accumulated only within the last four days.
-We spent altogether thirty maybe thirty-five hours in the van quite rarely getting out.
+We spent altogether thirty, maybe thirty-five hours in the van quite rarely getting out.
 Only to make some shots.
 Definitely too much riding.
-We spent twice as much hours in the van than hours on on-foot sightseeing or focusing on photography.
+We spent twice as much hours in the van than hours on on-foot sightseeing or making photos at view points.
 The view points were repeatable.
 The scenic view points, as well.
 No pre-selection.
 Just ‘get out.
 We shall see.
-If you see something interesting, we stop’ we hear yet again and again.
+If you see something interesting, we stop’ we heard again and yet again.

-Five of us seven are plagued with some kind of a virus.
+Five of us seven travellers are plagued with some kind of a virus.
 Or is it some kind of a cold?
 Or both?
-The other one is coughing.
-But today and yesterday, against any logics some of us went to photograph a sunrise.
+The other one is already coughing.
+But today and yesterday, against any logics most of us went to photograph a sunrise.
 Woke up at five or five thirty.
 With no plan.
-Neither a location selected, nor suitable weather conditions.
+Neither a location selected, nor suitable weather conditions all around us.
 A sunrise during the hurricane time?
 A failure.
 Not a thought behind.
 Stupidity maybe?
-Maybe, lack of flexibility?
+Maybe lack of flexibility?
 Out of pure boredom some of the fellows photograph sheep or cows.

-During the day light we do not rest.
+During the day-light we do not rest.
 Rarely we eat a proper meal.
 Just junk food, while riding on the van.
 The chaotic photo sessions at the sunrise cost us too short nights.
 During the night-time, we lack the goodnight sleep.
 You can live on a shortage of sleep one, two or three nights.
-OK, last year while in Paris, it was partying till one or two the whole time.
+Last year while in Paris, it was partying till one or two a.m. the whole time.
 But it was Paris.
 Much to do.
 No matter the weather conditions.
 Stationary at one hotel.
 Many opportunities for indoor and outdoor sightseeing or simply enjoying time.
 Nor sports.
 No activities requiring physical fitness (maybe besides a walk downstairs the Eiffel Tour).
 Not more than five hours from home door-to-door.
 The same time zone.
-Only three-day stay.
+Only three-days stay.
 ‘Rest, you will at home’ rule easily applicable in Paris.
 But travelling New Zealand is a totally different story.

 Our trip schedule in aftermath is neither a ‘photographic expedition’ as it was originally defined, nor travelling that allows us to get acquainted with the country, nor enjoy vacation.
-In aftermath, even with many photos shot, the final selection will be limited.
+Even with many photos shot, the final selection will be limited.
 Too many repeatable shots.
 Besides nature and only few outdoor activities, we have nothing in the itinerary that would allow us to get acquainted with the country and people.
 Not to mention, the country’s history.
-Even, if this is a short one in comparison to Europe.
+Even, if this is a short one in comparison to the European heritage.
 For most of us (only two of us, me included, are the exception) the trip uses up almost half of the annual payable leave of absence from work.
-But… New Zealand is a very comfortable location.
-Good lodging conditions.
-Good food.
-Clean restrooms available to everyone.
-You need to have some decent budget to come here.
-New Zealand is a perfect country to actively rest and enjoy life.
-And that what we do here is against all of these.
+And … New Zealand is a very comfortable location.
+Our trip is neither a low-budget travelling nor we are in the country with poor travelling conditions.
+New Zealand trip means good lodging conditions and good food; clean restrooms available to everyone.
+It is a perfect country to actively rest and enjoy life.
+What we do here is against all of these.
 Instead of using that what the country has to offer, we do the opposite.
-Whatever we do here, it is not a kind of thing, after which you would come home on a blast of positive energy.
+What we do, is not a kind of thing, after which you would come home on a blast of positive energy.
 (Yes, three weeks after originally writing those words I can truly confirm it.
 I came back home negatively tired …)

-The only thought I had on our midpoint day was come back home, rest and sometime in the future begin from scratch.
+The only thought I had at our midpoint day was to come back home, rest and sometime in the future begin from scratch.
 We still have five days in New Zealand ahead of us, but it is no longer pleasure.